mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 the keener the compiler is to inline it.

 It is worth noticing that GHC is careful about avoiding excessive code bloat and it does not inline blindly.
-Generally, a function is inlined when it makes at least some sense to inline it.
 When deciding whether to inline, GHC considers the following:

 * **Does it make sense to inline at a particular call site?** Consider this